- 47-year-old Jerome Isaac is being held without bail

 - His lawyer requests he be placed in protective custody

-New York (CNN) -- A 47-year-old man was arrested Sunday in the death of a 73-year-old woman who was set on fire in the elevator of her Brooklyn apartment building, telling police the woman owed him $2,000, New York police said.
+A New York man suspected in the death of an elderly woman who was set on fire in the elevator of her Brooklyn apartment building over the weekend was arraigned Monday on charges of murder and arson.

-Isaac told police Gillespie owed him $2,000 for work he claims he did for her, said NYPD Deputy Commissioner Paul Browne.
-He turned himself in to police overnight or early Sunday morning, he said.
+Isaac is accused of attacking 73-year-old Deloris Gillespie.
+He told police Gillespie owed him $2,000 for work he claims he did for her, said NYPD Deputy Commissioner Paul Browne.
+He turned himself in to police overnight Saturday or early Sunday morning.

 Neighbors said the woman was returning home to her fifth-floor apartment in Prospect Heights after a grocery store trip Saturday.

-A preliminary investigation showed the man was standing outside the elevator on the fifth floor and attacked the woman as she was attempting to exit, authorities said.
+A preliminary investigation showed Isaac standing outside the elevator on the fifth floor and attacked the woman as she was attempting to exit, authorities said.
 The incident was caught on surveillance cameras inside and outside the elevator, and police have the videotapes, Browne said.